acapellan/AggreGator/assignments/product_backlog.md

 ## Planning Poker

-Each team member independently assigned points to each set of tasks based on their thoughts on the amount of time and effort it would require to complete.
+Each team member independently assigned points on a relative scale to each set of tasks based on their thoughts on the amount of time and effort it would require to complete.
 Members came up with their own numbers before sharing their thoughts with the group in an effort to avoid groupthink.
 Each member's initial score is located in the associated column labeled with their initials.

 The final and agreed upon score is indicated in the final estimation column.
-Items with disparate scores were resolved through team discussion.
+Items with disparate scores were resolved through team discussion with the Product Owner having the final say.
 A summary of some of these discussions is listed under the table.
 Relative story points were assigned a value from the following fibonacci-like sequence:

 > 0, ½, 1, 2, 3, 5, 8, 13, 21, 34, 50, 100, and ?